opencog/atomspace/opencog/object-atomese/README.md

 TODO
 ----
-* Implement ElementOf and IncomingSet Of.
+* Implement IncomingSet Of.
 See #2752 for API
 * Modernize FilterLink.
 Make sure it can work with LinkValues, and so that it works like a filter link.
 See #2201
 * Handle SignLink See issue #2602